Skip to main content

 • Environmental reports

-• Add a new document category - You’re tracking a new type of document that doesn’t fit existing categories
+• Add a new category - You’re tracking a type of document that doesn’t fit existing file types

-• Modify allowed file formats - A document type needs to accept different file formats
+• Change allowed file formats - A file type needs to accept different formats

-• Mark documents as sensitive - Certain documents should never be publicly visible
+• Mark a type as sensitive - Certain documents should never be public

-• Adjust display settings - Change whether files appear in property carousels
+• Change display settings - Adjust whether files appear in property carousels

 How document types affect uploads